commercetools/commercetools-ios-sdk/README.md

 Commercetools.logoutUser()
 ```

-Access and refresh tokens are being preserved across app launches by the `AuthManager`.
+Access and refresh tokens are being preserved across app launches.
 In order to inspect whether it's currently handling authenticated or anonymous user, `authState` property should be used:

 ```swift
 if Commercetools.authState == .PlainToken {